Bullet train matchmaker

 “Your son is very smart!”
 I said, a second time.

-And then he showed me a photo.
+Then he showed me a photo.

-His son was roughly my age, but with the improbable good looks and impressive personal style of a K-pop star.
+His son was roughly my age, but with the improbable good looks and impressive style of a K-pop star.

 I wanted to pay another compliment, but realized—as I was starting my sentence—I didn’t know if it would be culturally appropriate to say he looked handsome.